 - Fill pots with moist potting soil or seed-starting mix until 1″ below the top.

 - Squeeze the seeds out of the berries, place them on top of the moist potting soil

 - Cover with approximately 1/4″-3/8″ (6-9 mm) of moist soil

 - Water, and place outside under some kind of plastic container with holes poked in the top and sides, to allow for air movement and some sunlight penetration.

 Spicebush can be used to make a natural hedge or thicket along the borders of forest.
 It can be adapted for general landscaping, but you may not get the pretty yellow fall color.
 In order to have berries be produced, you must have male and female plants in the same general area.

-Currently I have one Spicebush that is thriving in my backyard, at the corner or our deck.
+Currently I have one Spicebush that is thriving in my backyard, at the corner or our deck, and several that I have planted in the surrounding woods.
 The first year it did not grow much, only around 6″ tall (15 cm).
-However, it since then it has risen to about 2′ tall.
+However, it since then it has risen about 18″ per year.
 This plant is in full sun, and is in a bit of a low spot where one of my rain gutters discharges.
 So, the ground is naturally moist.
 I have it fenced in, and will keep it fenced in for some time until I feel it is able to take some deer browsing.
 Now, I have planted some seeds this year from berries I collected in the hopes of getting some additional plants started at the edge of the forest that is adjacent to our backyard, as the conditions there are right for Spicebush.